nt-hung/nt-hung.github.io/_pages/about.md

 ---
 <meta name="google-site-verification" content="IDTplBCijCUnJEesk3uOXKQKJ7BboaQqEFIEmlTQ_UE" />

 Welcome!
 I am a control and robotics enthusiast.
 I obtain a PhD (on July 2021) in electrical and computer engineering from the [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/), [University of Lisbon](https://www.ulisboa.pt/en).
 My PhD work was under supervision of [Prof. Antonio Pascoal](https://www.antoniopascoal.com/about-me), addressing problems in cooperative control and estimation of multiple robots/autonomous vehicles*.
-Right after PhD, I joined [Deimos](https://elecnor-deimos.com/clearspace/) as a Guidance, Navigation, and Control (GNC) Engineer.
+Right after PhD, I joined [Deimos](https://elecnor-deimos.com/clearspace/) as a Guidance, Navigation, and Control (GNC) Engineer, working in projects involving GNC of autonomous robotic spacecrafts.

-My current work is at the intersection of control, estimation, optimization, and network science with the focus on applications in motion planing, guidance, navigation, and control of a single and networked multiple autonomous robotic vehicles.
+My current research interest is at the intersection of control, estimation, optimization, and network science with the focus on applications in motion planing, guidance, navigation, and control of a single and networked multiple autonomous robotic vehicles.

 (*)PhD thesis: [[Pdf]](/files/pdf/research/Hung_PHDThesis_full.pdf)